Musical Turning Points Back to Basics

 Things were changing.
 It wasn’t just a revolution of music but a revolution of governments and of people’s whole attitude toward their own freedom.
 It wasn’t just the French, Italian, German or Russian composers anymore.
 There were also the dancers in everything from Mexico to the European ballet’ and for every country with an orchestra, there were many more simple styles coming out of the every day life of that same country and many others.
 There was motion in everything about the performing arts.

-The people wanted to be involved so they made the Polka for couples at play while the African’s sorrows made way into early Gospel and Blues songs across the world to the tune of persecution.
-Civilization was now unearthed or gone forever and a modern world was upon us.
-Neither the music, the composers, nor the instruments would ever be the same again.
+The people wanted to be involved so they made the Polka for couples at play while the African’s sorrows made way into early Gospel and Blues songs.
+Civilization was now unearthed and a modern world was upon us.
+Neither the music, the composers nor the instruments would ever be the same.

 Modern Accomplishments Riding the Gravy Train

 Modern music has brought us more musical style titles than a little bit in a long time and so many instrumental inventions, who can keep up?
 Delta Blues, Memphis Blues, Saint Louis Blues, Chicago Blues, Blues Rock and much more reminded us that we all hurt sometimes.
-In fact, the Blues has gotten so popular in the 20th century that almost every modern musician at some time sang or played one form or another, the primary differences being the invention of many new chord progressions in every key imaginable, most even metered.
+In fact, the Blues was so popular in the 20th century that almost every modern musician at some time sang or played one form or another, the primary differences being the invention of many new chord progressions in nearly every key, most even metered.

 The 20th century stage has carried everything from Big Bands to Rock bands and every form of common expression in between.
-Recording and marketing are birthed into music and have almost taken over.
-Music was always personal but now that every musical style has its own market, the music industry has made it all about money.
-Does anyone still care about the idea behind making music?
+About mid century recording and marketing are birthed into music and it’s all about money.
+Music was always personal so now every musical style has its own market.
+Does anyone still care about the original idea behind making music?
 You bet.

 We’ve built a Country music empire spanning the whole of the century.
-Round about the 1950s came Rock-n-Roll progressing for decades into the almost total opposites of Acoustic Alternative and Heavy Metal Thrash.
+Round about the 1950s came Rock-n-Roll progressing for decades into the complete opposites of Acoustic Alternative and Heavy Metal Thrash.
+Funk, Soul, Rhythm & Blues, along with Rap come into play.
 There is not enough space on this page to describe the 20th century.
-In fact, during the 1900s musical turning points flourished more than in any other era in musical history.
+During the 1900s musical turning points flourished more than in any other era in musical history.

 Wanna dance?
 Let’s Swing.
 Jazz, Bluegrass, Dixieland, Be-bop and Hip-hop had us jumping, feeling and wheeling as did a ton of other musical and dancing styles.
 The commoners have always liked to have fun, are usually the ones who start it.